Last updated: May 26, 2023

 2. Changing Your Registered Agent Online

-You must first create an account by providing your name, company name, and address.
+• Account Creation: If you're a new user, create an account by providing your personal and company details, including name and address.

-Once filed, you can access your filed documents online on the Secretary of State website.
+• Accessing Filed Documents: Post-submission, you can view your filed documents on the Secretary of State website.

 3. Changing Your Registered Agent by Mail, In-person, or Fax